Tourist Information Tourism In Jamaica Jamaica Hotel Directory All About Jamaica Food and Recipes Contact Us Other Sites of Interest Site Information

 She was brought up by caring elderly step parents and an uncle whom she adored, and who taught HER the real meaning of honesty.

+But she always wanted to know who her real parents were.
 So shortly after I first met her we managed to trace her roots back, and we found her real mother.

 A lovely person ... but a bitter sweet experience.